Brundhamohan/Comment_anomaly_detection/README.md

 ## Result

 The trained Autoencoder differentiates normal and abnormal inputs based on reconstruction error:
-Low error → Normal
+- Low error → Normal
-High error → Anomaly
+- High error → Anomaly

 The model shows stable training and clear anomaly separation.

 ## Conclusion

 This anomaly detection system is effective for identifying unusual patterns in data.
 It can be used for:

--Quality inspection
+- Quality inspection
--Monitoring systems
+- Monitoring systems
--Error detection
+- Error detection
--Real-time anomaly alerts
+- Real-time anomaly alerts